 Create a New Warehouse for Data Analytics

-Going back to the lab story, let's assume the Citi Bike team wants to eliminate resource contention between their data loading/ETL workloads and the analytical end users using BI tools to query Snowflake.
+Let's assume our internal analytics team wants to eliminate resource contention between their data loading/ETL workloads and the analytical end users using BI tools to query Snowflake.
 As mentioned earlier, Snowflake can easily do this by assigning different, appropriately-sized warehouses to various workloads.
-Since Citi Bike already has a warehouse for data loading, let's create a new warehouse for the end users running analytics.
+Since our company already has a warehouse for data loading, let's create a new warehouse for the end users running analytics.
 We will use this warehouse to perform analytics in the next section.

 If you are using Snowflake Enterprise Edition (or higher) and Multi-cluster Warehouses is enabled, you will see additional settings: